andyzilla/goodreads_popularity_prediction/README.md

 ## Installation instructions
 # TODO: add instructions how to setup env file
 # TODO: explain we're using files from 600k onwards (contain) description

+## Usage instructions

+TODO: explain how to use notebooks (order, inputs and outputs)